TeamOpenSmartGlasses/AugmentOS/README.md

 # AugmentOS - smart glasses OS and super app.

-**AugmentOS is the home base for your smart glasses, where you gain instant access to dozens of your favourite apps, like:**
+**The open source operating system for your smart glasses.
+Access the best apps and AI agents on your smart glasses and build new apps and agents:**

 ![AugmentOS Smart Glasses](./images/glasses_banner_TOSG_AugmentOS_Cayden_low_res.jpg)